enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/webdev/css-transition.md

 ## Introduction

-- a way to control animation speed when CSS property changed
+- A way to control animation speed when CSS property changed
-- 当CSS属性改变时，提供一种渐变的动画效果, 而不是立即改变
+- When css property changed, provide a gradual animation effect instead of changing immediately

 ## transition properties